• Skip to primary navigation

 • Cream of celery soup

-I just love old recipes, but like many old fashioned chicken and rice recipes, grandma's recipe is very basic.
-I added seasoning for extra flavor to please our modern palates.
+I just love old recipes, but like many old fashioned chicken and rice recipes, grandma’s recipe is very basic.
+I added seasoning to this easy meal for extra flavor to please our modern palates.

 Note: The original recipe calls for 3 different canned soups, which makes this casserole super creamy.
 It also works with just 2 cans of soup, but it won't be as creamy.